 Google defines duplicate content in their guidelines as such: “Duplicate content generally refers to substantive blocks of content within or across domains that either completely match other content or are appreciably similar.
 Mostly, this is not deceptive in origin.”

 According to Google’s Search Quality Senior Strategist, Andrey Lipattsev, Google does not have a duplicate content penalty.
 This statement was supported by Google's Webmaster Trends Analyst, John Mueller, during a regular Google Webmaster hangout session.
 He emphasized that there is “No duplicate content penalty” but “We do have some things around duplicate content … that are penalty worthy”.
 What does that mean exactly?
 Our interpretation is that you cannot expect to rank high in Google with content that is duplicated from other, more trusted sites.
+You can check this with free seo tools.

 Even with no duplicate content “penalty,” it is widely accepted that Google rewards quality, uniqueness, and the signals associated with adding value.
 Meanwhile, a critical component of cost-effective SEO is creating pages that are seen as unique but that also leverage existing content.
 This brings up a justified question: How much original information should appear on the page in order to be considered unique?